Sir William Tyrone Guthrie

-Sir William Tyrone Guthrie, founder of the centre, was an innovative theatre director.
+Sir William Tyrone Guthrie (1900- 1971), after whom our Centre is named, was an innovative theatre director.

 Brian Friel said of Tyrone Guthrie "He’s a marvellous, marvellous man.
 He’s the greatest.
 A great man in every way.
 Not a great man of the theatre but a great man without qualification".